NIB-SI/skm-neo4j/docs/README.md

+# README!

+For on-dev purposes use branch v0.0.3.

 # SKM neo4j database manual

 This document is in development [here](https://docs.google.com/document/d/1AuAAfYakcSc04a0oggwkTqQybx8QemAau_yvpneRIKg/edit?usp=sharing).
 Please request acess to edit that document, as this is simply a pandoc conversion atm.